Practicing Law for 30 years -

-Ken was a former Homicide Prosecutor with the Broward County State Attorneys Office for 16 years.
-Ken is an “AV” rated lawyer for 2009, 2010, 2011 2012 and 2013, the highest rating given by Martindale-Hubbell (http://www.martindale.com/Kenneth-D-Padowitz/3730274-lawyer.htm) and recognized as Florida’s Legal Elite 2009.
-Ken has tried over 250 jury trials, including over 35 First Degree Murder trials.
-As a Homicide Prosecutor, Ken had one “Not Guilty” verdict out of the 35 murder trials he tried.
+Ken was a former Veteran Homicide Prosecutor with the Broward County State Attorneys Office for 16 years and is uniquely qualified to resolve your criminal investigation or charge.
+Ken is an “AV” rated lawyer for 10 years in a row, the highest rating given by Martindale-Hubbell and is rated 10.0 on Avvo.com and was honored in Florida Trend Magazines "2009 Legal elite".
+He in the Top 100 Trial Lawyers by the National Trial Lawyers and recognized by Super lawyers as a Super Lawyer.
+Ken Padowitz was honored in South Florida’s Top Rated Lawyers, Florida Trend Magazines “Legal Elite” and is “Lead Counsel” rated.
+Ken has tried over 300 jury trials, including over 35 First Degree Murder trials.
+He had one “Not Guilty” verdict out of the 35 murder trials he tried.

 Another one of those high profile trials include the case against Kenneth Pierce, convicted of the hit and run death of little Nicole Rae Walker.
 Pierce drove off the road on a Dania street and drove into a group of five children.
 A two-month manhunt led to the widely publicized trial and conviction of the defendant.
 A computer animation reenactment of the crime was introduced into evidence at trial, by Ken, for the first time in a Florida courtroom.
 The appellate court upheld this visual evidence in a written opinion - the first case law in the United States to allow the use of animation in a criminal trial.

 In Civil law, Ken won a verdict over Two Million dollars representing a Miami Hurricanes Football player who was attacked by the former Heavyweight World Boxing Champion, Shannon Briggs.